Deflix-tv/stremio-top-movies/README.md

 Usage of stremio-top-movies:
   -bindAddr string
         Local interface address to bind to. "localhost" only allows access from the local host.
 "0.0.0.0" binds to all network interfaces. (default "localhost")
+  -cacheAge string
+        Max age for a client or proxy cache.
+The format must be acceptable by Go's 'time.ParseDuration()', for example "24h". (default "24h")
   -dataDir string
         Location of the data directory.
 It contains CSV files with IMDb IDs and a "metas" subdirectory with meta JSON files (default ".")
+  -logLevel string
+        Log level to show only logs with the given and more severe levels.
+Can be "trace", "debug", "info", "warn", "error", "fatal", "panic" (default "info")
   -port int
         Port to listen on (default 8080)
 ```